Vic Stelly: Political career

 Stelly authored an amendment to the Louisiana State Constitution which became known as the Stelly Plan.
 This amendment eliminated the state sales tax on food, drugs, and utilities and raised the state income tax.
 Lost state revenue was replaced with a state income tax increase primarily paid by upper bracket taxpayers.

 Personal life

-Stelly was born in Carencro, Louisiana, and moved to Zachary, Louisiana when he was four years old.
+Stelly was born in Carencro, Louisiana, and moved to Zachary, Louisiana, when he was four years old.
 His father, Gordon Stelly, was a petro-chemical operator, and his mother Dorothea Olive Martin Stelly, was a stay-at-home mother.
 He was an All-State football player at Zachary High School and graduated from Northwestern in Natchitoches where he also played football.
 He taught high school in Louisiana, getting his M.A. from Louisiana State University in 1965.
-He was an insurance agent for 25 years in Moss Bluff.
+Stelly was also an insurance agent for 25 years in Moss Bluff.

 Death

-Stelly died from COVID-19 complications on December 26, 2020, during the COVID-19 pandemic in Louisiana, just 15 hours before his wife Terry died of the same illness and sixteen days short of his 80th birthday.
+Stelly died from complications of COVID-19 on December 26, 2020, during the COVID-19 pandemic in Louisiana, just 15 hours before his wife Terry died of the same illness and sixteen days short of his 80th birthday.

 His papers are held by the Archives and Special Collections Department of the Frazar Memorial Library at McNeese State University.